codeBodger/Quiz-3.0/README.md

     -   [ ] 5.
 MC character entry
     -   [x] 6.
 Text entry
 -   [ ] 14. **PROBABILITIES**: More mastered terms will be less frequent and tend to result in different question types.
--   [ ] 15. **MASTERY**: Keep track of how well someone is doing.
-Tell them when they've mastered the set they're working on.
+-   [x] 15. **MASTERY**: Keep track of how well someone is doing.
+Tell them when they've mastered a set they're working on.

 16. **TERM TYPES**: So different term types aren't compared, giving away the answer.